paluh/purescript-redis-hotqueue/README.md

     o.put (a * 8)
 ```

-Now we are ready to start redis server, run worker...
+Now we are ready to start redis server and run worker.

 ``` purescript
 main = launchAff $ do